Self-Improving AI: What Actually Works in 2026

 Practical Safety Recommendation

 Start with prompt optimization (DSPy, GEPA).
 It is the safest category: model weights never change, prompts are human-readable and auditable, and changes are fully reversible.
 Move to agent-level self-improvement (Reflexion, AFlow) with approval gates.
-Use training-time self-improvement (SPIN, Self-Rewarding) only when you control the model weights and have robust evaluation pipelines.
+Use training-time self-improvement (SPIN, Self-Rewarding, SEAL) only when you control the model weights and have an evaluation pipeline the system cannot touch.
+The single rule that prevents most failures: a self-improvement change rolls forward only when a held-out eval the optimizer can't see goes up.
+This is the contract behind eval-gated online learning, where a model trains on real traffic but a new checkpoint only replaces production after it beats the current one on a frozen evaluation.

 Frequently Asked Questions